Find Affordable College Courses

 Boston, MA

 Our 2023 rankings named Simmons University the most popular school in Massachusetts for psychology students working on their master’s degree.
-Located in the city of Boston, Simmons is a private not-for-profit school with a medium-sized student population.
+Located in the city of Boston, Simmons is a private not-for-profit college with a moderately-sized student population.

 Women make up 91% of the psychology majors at the school.